What Causes Tooth Sensitivity?

 When to See Your Dentist

 If you’re experiencing persistent tooth sensitivity, it’s essential to see your dentist.
-They can determine the underlying cause and also recommend appropriate treatment.
+They can determine the cause and also recommend appropriate treatment.
 In some cases, sensitivity may be a sign of a more serious dental issue, such as tooth decay, gum disease, or recent dental procedures like a root canal.

 Why Tooth Sensitivity Varies During the Day